 - It offers out-of-the-box support for WooCommerce, so you’ll be able to completely translate WooCommerce including the cart and checkout pages.

-- There’s a free version that lets you create a fully multilingual store in one new language.
-That is, you can follow most of this tutorial using just the free version.
+- A free version lets you create a fully multilingual store in one new language.
+You can follow most of this tutorial using just the free version.

 - It supports automatic machine translation via Google Translate or DeepL if you want to save time.

 Now that you know what TranslatePress is, let’s get into how to translate WooCommerce using the plugin.

 For this tutorial, the only thing that we’ll assume is that you already have a working WooCommerce store in your store’s original language.